 Date and Venues

-The event date will be held on Saturday 26th September 2020.
+The event will now be held on Saturday 25th September 2021.

 Welcome to the Midlands Organ Day 2020, based at St. Matthew’s, Northampton.
 We invite you to a unique day focused on a skill central to our role as organists – playing for the liturgy.
 The day will be structured around insightful masterclasses facilitated by Simon Johnson, Organist and Assistant Director of Music, St. Paul’s Cathedral; Richard Pinel, Fellow and Director of Music at Jesus College, Cambridge, and Andrew Reid, Managing Director of Harrison & Harrison.
 Callum Alger, Organ Scholar at Westminster Cathedral and winner of the inaugural IAO/RCO Organ Playing Competition will also demonstrate the organ.